 In terms of international conventions, Brazil is not a signatory to the Hague, Hague-Visby, Hamburg or Rotterdam Rules.
-However, Brazil has ratified most of the conventions on marine safety, such as COLREGS, SOLAS and the International Convention on Salvage.
+However, Brazil has ratified most of the conventions on marine safety, such as the Convention on International Regulations for Preventing Collisions at Sea 1972 (COLREGS), the International Convention on Safety of Life at Sea 1974 (SOLAS) and the International Convention on Salvage.